Storm Floris

 Did you know?

 Blackberries change colour as they ripen.
-They start off green, then turn red and then become black when they‘re fully ripe!
+They start off green, then turn red and become black when they‘re fully ripe!

 Ingredients for a blackberry and apple pie.